babasaraki/iandow.github.io/_posts/2016-10-2-Junit-Examples-for-Kafka.md

 tags: [azure, mapr, kafka, junit, R]
 ---

 Finding the optimal set of configurations for Kafka in order to achieve the fastest possible throughput for real time/stream analytics can be a time-consuming process of trial and error.
-Automating that process with paramterized JUnit tests can be an excellent way to find optimal Kafka configurations without guess work and without wasting time.
+Automating that process with parametrized JUnit tests can be an excellent way to find optimal Kafka configurations without guess work and without wasting time.

 ## What factors impact Kafka performance?